Technical Educator

-Building practical systems with AI agents that can inspect files, use tools, update projects, schedule work, and verify results.
+Building useful AI-assisted workflows that inspect files, update projects, schedule work, summarize information, and verify results.

-Each project is framed by the problem, the build, the technical choices, the current status, and what it demonstrates professionally.
+Each project is framed by the learning problem, the build, the user value, the current status, and what it demonstrates for technical education, customer enablement, or AI workflow roles.

-A local operating system for projects, priorities, calendar planning, financial reminders, knowledge capture, and AI-assisted workflows powered by Hermes Agent.
+A local operating system for projects, priorities, calendar planning, knowledge capture, recurring briefings, and AI-assisted workflows powered by Hermes Agent.

 A rhythm-learning app concept for children ages 5β7 focused on clapping, left/right-hand patterns, and two-hand coordination.